-As mentioned earlier, the cut of jeans for men and women differ significantly.
+The cut of jeans between men and women differ significantly.
 Jeans for women often focus on emphasizing the curves.
 The hip measurement is also usually wider compared to men, and the waistband/waist circumference and hip circumference is also larger for women’s jeans than men.

 As a rule of thumb, to convert men’s jeans size to women, simply subtract 21 to the male’s jeans size to get the closest women’s size equivalent, although you might have to still consider the inseam size as women’s jeans tend to have wider hips and narrower waist than men’s.

 Use the conversion chart below as a guide to convert men’s jeans size to women’s.
 Again, this as a guide as sizes could still be different depending on the brand.